Quadratically Constrained Myopic Adversarial Channels: Introduction and prior work

 We give a summary of our results and proof techniques in Sec.~\ref{sec:results_prooftechniques}.
-These are also compactly summarized in Table~\ref{table:rates}.
-Notation and preliminaries are described in Sec.~\ref{sec:preliminaries}.
-This is followed by a formal description of results.
-In Sec.~\ref{sec:result_infinite_CR}, we describe Sarwate's results for infinite common randomness and give a formal proof of the converse.
-Sec.~\ref{sec:result_linear_sublinearCR} contains our results with linear and logarithmic amounts of common randomness with Lemmas~\ref{lemma:achievablerate_thetanbits} and \ref{lemma:achievablerate_Olognbits} summarizing the results.
+The formal statements of the results are presented in Sec.~\ref{sec:results_formalstatements}.
+The main results are also compactly summarized in Table~\ref{table:rates} and the results with secrecy are tabulated in Table~\ref{table:rates_secrecy}.
+We then discuss the connection between our work and several closely related prior works in Sec.~\ref{sec:comparison_other_work}.
+Notation and preliminaries are described in Sec.~\ref{sec:notation} and Sec.~\ref{sec:preliminaries}, respectively.
+This, as mentioned, is followed by ideas and details of the proof techniques in Sec.~\ref{sec:results_formalstatements}.
+In Sec.~\ref{sec:result_infinite_CR}, we describe the results for infinite common randomness and give a formal proof of the converse.
+Sec.~\ref{sec:result_linear_sublinearCR} contains the main ideas required to prove our results with linear and logarithmic amounts of common randomness.
 Our results on list-decoding are described in Sec.~\ref{sec:list_decoding_main}, with Theorem~\ref{thm:capacity_noCR} giving the main result.
-Results with deterministic encoding are presented in Sec.~\ref{sec:result_zero_CR}.
-Sec.~\ref{sec:myopic_list_decoding_details} contains a detailed proof of Theorem~\ref{thm:myopic_listdecoding}, and Sec.~\ref{sec:achievability_suffmyopic} gives the proof of Theorem~\ref{thm:capacity_noCR}.
+Coming to the no-common randomness regime, we present a technical yet high-level proof sketch of the achievability and a full proof of the symmetrization converse in Sec.~\ref{sec:result_zero_CR}.
+Sec.~\ref{sec:myopic_list_decoding_details} contains a detailed proof of Theorem~\ref{thm:myopic_listdecoding_summary}, and Sec.~\ref{sec:achievability_suffmyopic} gives the proof of Theorem~\ref{thm:capacity_noCR}.
 Appendix~\ref{sec:prf_omni_stoch_vs_det_enc} has a note on why private randomness does not improve the capacity if James is omniscient.
-Some of the technical details of proofs appear in the other appendices.
-Frequently used notation is summarized in Table~\ref{tab:notation}. {Fig.~\ref{fig:flow-chart} is a flow-chart outlining the proof.}
+We transcribe a rigorous proof of a folklore theorem regarding list-decoding in Euclidean space against an omniscient adversary in Sec.~\ref{sec:prf_omniscient_list_capacity}.
+Some of the technical details of proofs appear in the other appendices (specifically Appendix~\ref{sec:appendix_proofs_basiclemmas} and Appendices~\ref{sec:prf_cap_scaleandbabble}--\ref{sec:proof_achievablerate_thetanbits_secrecy}).
+Frequently used notation is summarized in Table~\ref{tab:notation} in Appendix~\ref{sec:tableofnotation}. {Fig.~\ref{fig:flowchart} is a flowchart outlining steps involved in the proof.}